RabbiTheAnalyst/-HR---Dashboard-/README.md

 ![HR Dashboard](Dashboard.png)

 ## Files
-- `HR-Dashboard.pbix`: Power BI file (open in Power BI Desktop to explore).
+- `HR DashBoard.pbix`: Power BI file (open in Power BI Desktop to explore).
 - Download and open in Power BI Desktop to interact with the dashboard.